Skip to main content

 Executing the Script

-Once the script is on the FREE-WILi filesystem, there are multiple ways it can be executed:
+Once the script is on the FREE-WILi's file system, there are multiple ways it can be executed:

-- From the FREE-WILi interface, you can select "Scripts" then select your script to execute it.
+• From the FREE-WILi interface, you can select "Scripts" and select your script to execute it.

 Common Issues Targeting FREE-WILi (Troubleshooting)

 Many tools compile binaries that use too many memory pages.
 FREE-WILi only supports 2 (128Kb).
 Ensure that the stack size of your binary is limited in this way.
-Please see the github examples for the necessary command line switches need to do this.
+Please see the FREE-WILi Wasm Examples for the necessary command line switches.

 A good tool for troubleshooting WASM files is the WebAssembly Explorer.